Israeli strikes kill 25 in Lebanon, including in a town with a dark history of civilian deaths

 Hezbollah has a strong presence in southern Beirut, known as the Dahiyeh, which is also a residential and commercial area home to large numbers of civilians and people unaffiliated with the militant group.

-It posted an evacuation warning on the X platform ahead of the strike, saying it was targeting a building in the Haret Hreik neighborhood.
+The Israeli military posted an evacuation warning on the social media platform X ahead of the strike in Beirut.
 An Associated Press photographer saw three airstrikes in the area, the first coming less than an hour after the notice.

 Hezbollah’s rocket attacks, which have extended their range and grown more intense over the past month, have driven around 60,000 Israelis from their homes in the north.
 The attacks have killed nearly 60 people in Israel, around half of them soldiers.